-- (1) When there is an allegation that a person or a representative of an entity, who is subject to the bankruptcy court's jurisdiction, has committed an act or engaged in conduct that may constitute criminal contempt outside the presence of the court, the bankruptcy judge may certify the facts to the district court by serving an Order to Show Cause upon any person or entity whose behavior is at issue. - (2) The Order to Show Cause must direct the person or representative of the entity to appear before a district court judge on a specific date and time to show cause why they should not be held in contempt.
+- When there is an allegation that a person or a representative of an entity, who is subject to the bankruptcy judgecourt's jurisdiction, has reasonable grounds for belief that there has been a commission of anycommitted an act or engaged in conduct deemed to that may constitute criminal contempt not committed inoutside the presence of the court, the bankruptcy judge may certify forthwith such the facts to a judge of the district court and may serve or cause to be served by serving an Order to Show Cause upon any person or entity whose behavior is brought into question under this rule an order requiring such personat issue. - (2) The Order to Show Cause must direct the person or representative of the entity to appear before a judge of that district court upon judge on a day certain specific date and time to show cause why such person they should not be adjudged held in contempt by reason.